Mkab785/Projet_ML_LOUIS_MACCHI_KABIR/README.md

-# Projet_ML_LOUIS_MACCHI_KABIR
+# 🚗 Machine Learning Project — Engine Health Prediction

+## 📘 Project Overview
+This project explores **predictive maintenance for automotive engines** using machine learning techniques.

+By analyzing engine data such as **RPM, temperature, pressure**, and other **sensor readings**, the goal is to **anticipate repair needs** before failures occur — improving performance, safety, and vehicle longevity.

+---

-About Dataset
+## 📊 About the Dataset
-The dataset could include various features and measurements related to the engine health of vehicles, such as engine RPM, temperature, pressure, and other sensor data.
-It may also include metadata on the vehicle, such as make, model, year, and mileage.
+The dataset includes various features and measurements related to vehicle engine health:
+- **Engine parameters:** RPM, temperature, pressure, etc.
+- **Vehicle information:** make, model, year, and mileage.

+These data enable the development of a **predictive maintenance model**, capable of identifying patterns that precede mechanical issues.

+---

+## 🎯 Objectives
+- Build a model capable of detecting or predicting **engine anomalies**.
+- Analyze and visualize key trends in sensor data.
+- Compare the performance of different ML algorithms.
+- Provide insights useful for manufacturers and mechanics.

+---

-Why
+## 💡 Why This Project?
-This dataset could be used to develop a predictive maintenance model for automotive engines.
-By analyzing trends, artificial intelligence could anticipate repair needs, helping owners and mechanics to intervene before a breakdown occurs.
-This would improve the performance and longevity of engines.
+Predictive maintenance helps:
+- **Prevent unexpected breakdowns**
+- **Reduce maintenance costs**
+- **Increase engine lifespan**
+- **Enhance overall vehicle reliability**

-Another possible application would be the comparative analysis of the performance of different engines and vehicles.
-This would allow researchers to evaluate the most effective manufacturers or maintenance strategies that foster innovation in the automotive sector.
+Another possible application is the **comparative performance analysis** of different engines and vehicles — supporting innovation and better maintenance strategies in the automotive sector.

+---

+## 👥 Authors
+**By:**
+- Viny-Paul LOUIS
+- Nicola MACCHI
-by Viny-Paul LOUIS, Nicola MACCHI and Mohamed KABIR - MMN4
+- Mohamed KABIR

+*MMN4 — Machine Learning Project 2025*